-CATEGORY*: IARC probable, NTP reasonably anticipated
+CATEGORY*: IARC probable carcinogen, NTP reasonably anticipated carcinogen

-USED IN: Computer components, cleaning products, cosmetics, dry cleaning
+FOUND IN: Computer components, cleaning products, cosmetics, dry cleaning

 THE GIST: Solvents used in the computer manufacturing industry (including toluene, methylene chloride and tricholoroethylene) have been shown to cause mammary tumors in laboratory animals and have been linked to breast cancer risk in human studies.

-State of the Evidence on Organic Solvents other than Benzene
+State of the Evidence on Organic Solvents Other Than Benzene

 Industrial use of organic solvents has increased over the last several decades, particularly in the manufacture of computer components.
 Some solvents used in this industry (including toluene, methylene chloride and trichloroethylene) have been shown to cause mammary tumors in laboratory animals (Labreche, 1997).
 Such solvents are also used in other industries, such as manufacturing of cleaning products and cosmetics (EPA, 1996).